hotwax/oms-documentation/documents/integrate-with-hotwax/api/orders/retrieve-order.md

 # Retrieve an Order

+**Improved Sentence:**

-The Search Orders API is used to retrieve the details of a specific order from the system.
-This is particularly useful for verifying the status, contents, and associated details of an order based on its unique identifier.
+Retrieves of detailed information about specific order within OMS.
+This functionality is valuable for verifying order status, contents, and associated details based on their unique identifiers.
+To retrieve the order, send a GET request to the OMS endpoint with query parameters.

 ## Request